Abirammii/finbee-analyserbot-and-finance-segmentation/README.md

 - As an extension of this analysis, I developed an AI-powered financial advisory web app called ```FinBee```.
 - ```FinBee``` acts as a Smart Finance Analyser Bot helping customers evaluate their financial habits based on factors like income, expenses, and savings, and providing instant personalized advice.
 - This integrated project demonstrates how data science, machine learning, and interactive web development (React) can work together to deliver data-driven financial intelligence for real-world banking use cases.

+### MODULES OF THE PROJECT

+1. Exploratory Data Analysis (EDA)
+2. Feature Engineering & Selection
+3. Customer Segmentation (Clustering)
+4. Dimensionality Reduction (PCA & UMAP)
+5. Recommendation System (Segment Profiling)
+6. Smart Finance Advisory App (FinBee)

+### DATASET DESCRIPTION

+The dataset, sourced from **Kaggle**, provides insights into the financial behavior and engagement patterns of bank customers.
+It captures detailed information about customer demographics, credit activity, and account usage over time.
+The data enables the identification of distinct customer segments based on their financial habits, supporting better decision-making and personalized financial recommendations.